 Contrary to its lack of notoriety, Glenkinchie has the largest wash still in Scotland with a total capacity of more than 30,000 litres.

 In 2020 Diageo re-imagined the visitor experience as part of their investment in the Johnnie Walker Brand.
 Glenkinchie is now ‘The Lowland Home of Johnnie Walker’ and offers visitors a world class visitor centre and tour.
-The project will also see a Johnnie Walker experience open on Princes Street, Edinburgh in summer 2021.
+That project is connected to the Johnnie Walker experience that opened on Princes Street, Edinburgh in early 2022.